How Succession Planning Can Make Your Business Stronger

 Identify and fill training gaps

 This strategy can help you strengthen your team’s shared skills.
-It can also help you reap more value from your training investment — all while shoring up your bench to replace a senior staff member if she exits her role.
+It can also help you reap more value from your training investment — all while shoring up your bench to replace a senior staff member if necessary.

 Preserve and share institutional knowledge